mmul-it/training/Platforming-Kubernetes-With-Operators/Kubernetes-Operators-Trivy-Operator.md

 trivy-operator                               trivy-operator                  ServiceAccount  trivy-system
 ```

-Display the tree view of the `trivy-operator` deployment:
+And display the tree view of the `trivy-operator` deployment:

 ```console
 $ kubectl tree -n trivy-system deployment trivy-operator